arthurmaul/Tel/README.md

 ## 2.3 modes

 # 3. How do I use it?
+> *"Programming is the art of telling another human being what one wants the computer to do." — Donald E. Knuth*
 ## 3.1 Installation and configuration
 ## 3.2 Using TEL and designing software
 ## 3.3 Modifying TEL and contributing

 # 4. Q & A
+*“A language that doesn't affect the way you think about programming is not worth knowing.” ― Alan J. Perlis"*
+## ...
+## ...
-...
+## ...

-# 5. Where do I learn more?
+# 5. Where do I go from here?
-Included in this repository is the TEL manual collection.
+*“I'm not a great programmer; I'm just a good programmer with great habits.” ― Kent Beck* Included in this repository is the TEL manual collection.
 This collection is divided into smaller, well specified *Formative Educational Texts* or FETs.
 These are designed to be consistent and comprehensive, with a clear standard ensuring documentation quality.
 They are also meant to be short and simple, yet comprehensive, and to give you a clear and logical foundation to use TEL in whatever